Cap-go/capacitor-appinsights/README.md

 ## Why Capacitor AppInsights?

-The only **free** Capacitor plugin for integrating the AppInsights SDK (paid alternatives may exist):
+The only Capacitor plugin for integrating the AppInsights SDK:

 - **Market intelligence** - Access app store analytics and competitive data
 - **User insights** - Track and analyze user behavior across platforms